giamjuxian/ARchitech/README.md

 For objects with blue colour code (clues), users will be able to key in the clue for the maze which will be given to the gamer who touches these objects.

-### Delete button
+### Delete/Edit button
-Users will be able to scroll through the list of objects they made and have the option to delete them
+Users will be able to scroll through the list of objects they made and have the option to delete or edit them

 ## Plan
 1st week of June: Object Builder (Cube, Cuboid... with the controller)